You are just moments away from these Cranberry and Walnut Crescent Rolls that use your favorite Pillsbury crescent roll dough!

 Why on earth would anyone MAKE crescent roll dough from scratch when it pops right out of a tube, then bakes up perfectly golden brown and tender in only 10 minutes?!
 Not me, that’s for certain.

-This is a basic powdered sugar, melted butter, salt and milk glaze used for lots of basic pastry recipes.
+Powdered Sugar Glaze – This is a basic powdered sugar, melted butter, salt, and milk icing I use for lots of basic pastry recipes.
 See the recipe below for the ingredient amounts and directions.

 How many people does this recipe feed?

-I don’t have any powdered sugar on hand.
-Is there anything else I can glaze these pastries with once they are baked?
+Is there anything else I can glaze these Cranberry Walnut Crescent Rolls with once they are baked?

 Can I use other types of dried fruits to make these crescent rolls?

-Yes.
-I’ve used dried cherries and also dried apricots….sometimes even a combination of dried cranberries, apricots and cherries for something a bit different.
+I’ve used dried cherries and also dried apricots….sometimes even a combination of dried cranberries, apricots, and cherries for something a bit different.

 Can I substitute pecans for the walnuts in this recipe?

-You can actually use any type of nut that you prefer -sliced almonds, chopped pecans, or chopped walnuts – I think I’ve even used chopped pistachios at Christmas before, too.
+You can use any nut you prefer -sliced almonds, chopped pecans, or chopped walnuts – I think I’ve even used chopped pistachios at Christmas before, too.